 If the Sask Party is successful in implementing its permanent austerity agenda, the implications will be national – and even international.
 The Wall government will have succeeded in creating a meaner and much more unequal society.
 But if we fight back and win, the implications will be even greater.

-operators of The Stand Community Organizing Centre
+The Stand Community Organizing Centre

 Saskatoon / Treaty 6 Territory